Enemy Ace: Von Hammer's descendants

 A possible descendant of Von Hammer appears in the story "Ghost of the Killer Skies" in Detective Comics #404 (Oct.
 1970).
 Batman investigates sabotage and murder taking place during shooting of a biographical film based on Von Hammer.
 The mastermind behind the sabotage is stunt pilot Heinrich Frans, who bears a strong resemblance to Von Hammer and claims that he was his ancestor.
 Believing that Von Hammer was a ruthless man, Frans is outraged that the film's story has his ancestor showing respect and mercy to his enemies, despite Batman countering that Von Hammer's story is more one of "a man caught between his feeling of duty and his own best instincts".
 Frans falls to his death during an aerial duel with Batman, both men using vintage World War I planes.
 During the duel, it is heavily implied that the spirit of Von Hammer helps Batman pilot his craft far better than the crimefighter could on his own.
 At the end, it is not confirmed if Heinrich Frans was indeed Von Hammer's descendant.

 In issue #139 of the Robin series, von Hammer's great-granddaughter Lieutenant Ilsa von Hammer appeared as part of a group of soldiers that included Johnny Cloud's grandson and a legendary soldier known only as the Veteran.
 This group, handling missions which may be more unusual than the normal military is equipped for, recruits Robin to assist on their missions.

 Another possible descendant appears in Superman #689.
 Will Von Hammer works as a private investigator in Berlin.
 He possesses some superhuman invulnerability as he is also the descendant of World War II hero Stormy Foster.
 In DC's 'New 52' Shade mini-series, Will helps the Shade in tracking down the latter's past.

-Swamp Thing #86-87 revealed von hammer and his father, Otto von hammer, to be ancestors of the Arcane clan (Anton, Gregori, Anais, Aniela, Abigail, Tefe and others).
+Swamp Thing #86-87 revealed von Hammer and his father, Otto von Hammer, to be ancestors of the Arcane family (Anton, Gregori, Anais, Aniela, Abigail, Tefé, and others).

+An unnamed gorilla wearing Enemy Ace's costume appears in 2019's Superman's Pal Jimmy Olsen.
+He is part of Gorilla City's air defenses and previously battled Jimmy Olsen, who had been transformed into a giant ape and caused havoc in the city.
+In the present, he shows up alongside a myriad of minor characters to help Jimmy fight a robot invasion.